 Inverted postures literally turn our world upside down, reversing the effects of gravity on our muscles, bones, and bodily fluids.

 Unfortunately, some well-known inverted poses, such as Headstand and Shoulder Stand, are often inadvisable for people who are overweight or have health challenges such as osteoporosis.

-However, this simple practice of elevating the legs on a wall or chair can provide many of the welcome “antigravity” effects without the risks for most people.
+However, this simple practise of elevating the legs on a wall or chair can provide many of the welcome “antigravity” effects without the risks for most people.
 (If you have a serious health condition or are unsure whether this is safe for you, please check with your health care provider.)

 A variation of the posture Viparita Karani, a name that translates as “reversed doing,” Legs up the Wall helps calm the nervous system and relieve the fatigue of body and mind.

 It’s particularly useful if you’ve been on your feet for hours—for example, working in the kitchen or the yard.

 Ideally, it’s nice to rest in this restorative pose for ten, twenty, or even thirty minutes.
 But even if you have just sixty seconds, it’s worth taking a load off and elevating your legs.